summiyahyousaf/ResearchMate-AI-Agent/README.md

 * Formatting citations
 * Organizing research into a structured report

-ResearchMate was created to explore how an AI-powered system can coordinate these tasks into one automated workflow.
+ResearchMate is created to explore how an AI-powered system can coordinate these tasks into one automated workflow.

 The project focuses on building a research assistant that goes beyond simple question answering by combining multiple research and AI components.